Ritika6patel/Python-Driven-UI-for-Advanced-SQL-Database-Operations-/README.md

   - View and filter data from tables and views
   - Use buttons to run stored procedures (e.g., "Mark order as received")
   - Add or update records (like new products or prices), using clicks
-  - See live results on screen-without writing SQL
+  - See live results on screen, without writing SQL

  ## This project is a complete showcase of full-stack data application development, demonstrating mastery in: